 - Coupe glass (to use for champagne and select cocktails like martinis and Cosmopolitans)

-- Old-Fashioned glasses (works for drinks on the rocks and other mixed cocktails like margaritas)
+- Low ball glasses (works for drinks on the rocks and other mixed cocktails like margaritas)

 Look for glasses that are multi-functional and can work for a variety of cocktails, and then purchase specialty glasses if you find you need them.

-You can also invest in a couple of fancier glasses, for functional pieces that also double as decorative items.
+You should also invest in a set or two of fancier glasses that also double as decorative items.

 Less is more when styling your glasses on your bar cart.
 You don’t want to put all of them on your cart otherwise it’ll look really crowded.
 Display a few glasses in each style, then store the rest elsewhere.